Antiz96/malias/README.md

 <br>
 The new alias can directly be used right away.
 <br>
-Each step is automated and secure for you (with backup of your .bashrc file, error checking, backup restore if needed, etc...).
+Each step is automated and secured for you (with backup of your .bashrc file, error checking, backup restore if needed, etc...).
 <br>
 Example below with the alias **list='ls -ltr'**, where **list** is the alias name and **ls -ltr** the command :
 ![Malias-Add](https://user-images.githubusercontent.com/53110319/166231323-42a1a89d-3bc5-4cd3-93a0-abe16b5c1def.png)
 <br>
 <br>
-The "list" function is pretty self explanatory, it basically prints your current aliases like so :
+The "list" function is self explanatory, it basically prints your current aliases like so :
 ![Malias-List](https://user-images.githubusercontent.com/53110319/166232292-aa5b2d15-683d-4535-ab07-576bfb6c05cf.png)
 <br>
 <br>